Freedom Troubleshooting for Mac

 1. Make sure the Freedom app is installed and logged in

-2. Make sure your security software isn't blocking Freedom
+4. Make sure your security software isn't blocking Freedom

-Unfortunately, over-zealous antivirus software may prevent Freedom from running.
+Over-zealous antivirus software may prevent Freedom from running.

 To fix this, you can add Freedom to the allowed list on any security software you're running.
 A simple Google query will generally return instructions for how to add programs to the "allowed list" for your security software of choice.